ctfhacker/ctfhacker.github.io/_posts/2015-11-26-cmu-binary-bomb-flag2.markdown

 proj = angr.Project('bomb', load_options={'auto_load_libs':False})
 ```

 We don't want to run the entire binary to reach Phase 2 and simply want to start at Phase 2.
 This can be acheived with a `blank_state`.
-We being starting execution at the instruction after the call to `read_six_numbers`.
+We begin execution at the instruction after the call to `read_six_numbers`.

 ```python
 state = proj.factory.blank_state(addr=0x400f0a)